Prooffreader/pytabby/README.rst

 TODO:
 ^^^^^

-* test None as header_description and long_description, ensure test cases have descriptions present, absent and None
+* test None as header_description and header_long_description, ensure test cases have descriptions present, absent and None
 * test normalizer proper handling of lower case where appropriate
 * add another test config with other case
+* test that case sensitive doesn't affect outputs
-* test that case_sensitive doesn't affect output/return, just header_choice_displayed_and_accepted and valid_entries.
+* test that case_sensitive doesn't affect output/return, just header_entry and valid_entries.
 * ^ change example yamls to make this clear
 * test whether 'header_description' appears in error messages of test_validators:test_no_multiple_tabs_in_single_with_key
 * test whether error messages are being truncated in all vv. of Python